Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 The endpoint of the translation service is `https://dev.microsofttranslator.com/speech/translate/v1`

-**NOTE** What is the backward compatibility expectation for current translation service users?
+**NOTE** What is the expectation regarding backward compatibility for current translation service users?
 Keeping the old service running for some time and asking them to migrate to the new service, or maintaining both services for long term?

 #### Hostname

 **NOTE** The host name "dev.microsofttranslator.com" is what the current translation service is using.
-What is the final host name used in Skyman is unknown.
+What is the final host name used in Skyman is unknown at this time.
 Further discussion is needed with the translation team and Skyman service team.

 **NOTE** The URL assumes using the base model for translation.
 To support user customized models, the URL might need to include model identifier, like what CRIS is using.
 Any time plan to publically support customized models?